vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

   }
 }
 </pre>

-The bm25 ranking feature has two hyperparameters and we leave them at the default in Vespa (b=0.75, k=1.2).
-We specify that retrieval and ranking should be using 6 threads per search.
+The *bm25* ranking feature (above scoped to field text) has two hyperparameters and are left untouched with (b=0.75, k=1.2).

+The *num-threads-per-search* specifies that retrieval and ranking should be using 6 threads per search.
 Vespa supports using multiple threads to evaluate a query which allows tuning latency versus throughput.
-Not all retrieval and ranking cases needs a lot of throughput but end to end latency needs to meet service latency agreement and controlling the number of threads per search query can help.
+Not all retrieval and ranking cases needs a lot of throughput but end to end latency needs to meet service latency agreement and controlling the number of threads per search query can help tuning down latency.

 See [Vespa performance and sizing guide](https://docs.vespa.ai/en/performance/sizing-search.html).

-We define the *colBERT* reranker with a Vespa ranking profile which uses [phased ranking](https://docs.vespa.ai/en/phased-ranking.html).
+ The *ColBERT* reranker model is expressed using per content node [phased ranking](https://docs.vespa.ai/en/phased-ranking.html).
 The first phase is inherited from the *bm25* ranking profile.
-The way this work is that the top K documents as scored by the bm25(text) ranking feature is re-ranked using the ColBERT MaxSim operator.
+The top-k passages as scored by the first phase bm25 ranking feature are re-ranked using the ColBERT MaxSim operator.

 The re-ranking count or re-ranking depth is configurable and can also be overridden at query time.

 The ColBERT MaxSim operator is expressed using Vespa's [tensor expression language](https://docs.vespa.ai/en/reference/ranking-expressions.html#tensor-functions).

 <pre>
 rank-profile bm25-colbert inherits bm25 {
   num-threads-per-search: 6